tgrecojr/agentrunner/docs/01-blueprint.md

 - Slack webhook integration for external event triggers
 - Multi-agent collaboration workflows for complex tasks
 - Docker Compose deployment configuration for all services
-- Centralized logging and monitoring dashboard
+- Structured logging with trace IDs to stdout
 - Agent registry and discovery service
 - State persistence using Redis and PostgreSQL
 - Configuration management via environment variables and config files